-It was built in 1820 on the site of the gardens of Baron Joseph-Dominique Louis’ mansion and on a section of the nearby Eglise Bonne-Nouvelle old cemetery.
+It was built in 1820 on the site of a mansion and its gardens and on a section of the nearby Eglise Bonne-Nouvelle former cemetery.

 Designed by the architects Auguste Rougevin and Louis Regnier, Marquis de Guerchy, it has retained its original appearance and superb Belle Epoque facade.

 The theatre hall, designed by Regnier, was redone in 1850 and again in 1880.

 However, it hasn’t changed since, except for few minor decorative additions made in 1900.

 Its ceiling, painted by the artists Compan and Plumet, is also original.

 The theatre was inaugurated on December 23, 1820 as Gymnase-Dramatique.